marykubinski/kubinski-portfolio/Final-Project-Part-One.md

 ## Sketches

 ## Data
-The following data sources have been collected and aggregated by the The Washington Post, and the research groups Mapping Police Violence.
-A blog post from the RAND corporation validated and referenced the Police1 survey.
+The following data sources have been collected by the The Washington Post, and the research groups Mapping Police Violence, as well as the Department of Justice and the Police1 research team.
+The RAND corporation blog validated and referenced the Police1 survey.

 1. [Police Scorecard](scorecard.csv) by the Police Scorecard Project
 2. [Fatal Police Shootings](fatal-police-shootings-data.csv) by the Washington Post